PeridexisErrant/DF-Walkthrough/chapters/chap05-industry.rst

 dwarves, probably killing a couple before they are put down, so watch those moody stunties closely!

-In the next chapter, we'll cover traps - which are used to 'mine' a kind of iron ore the community calls "goblinite".
+In `the next chapter <chapter06>`, we'll cover traps - used to "mine" a kind of iron ore the community calls "goblinite".
 See you then!